btroncone/learn-rxjs/concepts/time-based-operators-comparison.md

 # Time based operators comparison

-RxJs offers rich choice of time based operators but richness comes at cost when choosing right operator for a task at hand.
-Below comparison presents visual comparison of time based operators.
+RxJS offers a rich selection of time based operators but this diversity can come at cost when choosing the right operator for a task at hand.
+Below is a visual comparison of popular time based operators.

 Compared operators: